stakater/kubestackplus-docs/content/for-developers/pipelines/pipelines.md

 10. Let's make a simple change to `stakater-nordmart-review-ui`.
 Edit `ReadMe.md` by adding some new lines in the file.
 Create a Pull request.

-11. Navigate to the OpenShift Console
+11. Navigate to the OpenShift Console.
+Open up 'Pipelines'.
+Change the project to the namespace in which you have deployed your pipeline.
+You will see a pipeline running.